 The Szépmûvészeti Fine arts museum is in a neoclassical building located on Heroes’ Square -across from Műcsarnok (Palace of Arts) and next to Varosliget (the largest city park in Budapest).
 It is also close to the zoo and the Széchenyi Baths.
-Designed by by Albert Schickedanz and Fülöp Herzog, groundbreaking was in 1896 to commemorate the millennium of the Hungarian State and it was completed in 1903.
+Designed by Albert Schickedanz and Fülöp Herzog, groundbreaking was in 1896 to commemorate the millennium of the Hungarian State and it was completed in 1903.

 The art collection is home to works from Pablo Picasso, Oskar Kokoschka, Manet, Pierre Puvis de Chavanes, Paul Gauguin, Mark Chagall, Paul Cezanne, Henri de Touluse Lautrec, Delacroix, Corot, Rodin….